constantinadrian/gm_v2_unit_test/README.md

             - Can sort the reviews from rating or product name

-            - If user is loggin and has left some reviews he can edit/delete their own reviews
+            - If the user is logged and has left some reviews he can edit/delete their own reviews

         11. Contact Page